All Episodes

 Protecting your own.

-Say, for example, you've got people going through You're a trash can looking for your credit card bills.
+Say, for example, you've got people going through your trash can looking for your credit card bills.

 Then obviously what you do is you start either burning them or shredding them.

-You don't put the things out in the trash can.
+You don't put the things out in your trash can.

 I've always done that.

-I mean, I'm not here talking Shredders at your local Office Depot or anything like that.
+And I mean, I'm not here hawking shredders at your local office depot or anything like that.

 Cross-cut.